Barmanou

-The Barmanou (or Barmanu or Baddmanus) is allegedly a bipedal humanoid primate cryptid that inhabits the mountainous region of northern Pakistan.
+The Barmanou (or Barmanu or Baddmanus) is a bipedal humanoid primate cryptid that is said to inhabit the mountainous region of northern Afghanistan and Pakistan.
 Shepherds living in the mountains have reported sightings.

-The Barmanou is the Pakistani equivalent of the Bigfoot.
-The term Barmanou originates in Khowar, but is now used in several Pakistani languages including Urdu, Shina, Pashto and Kashmiri.
+The Barmanou is analogous to the Bigfoot of North America.
+The term Barmanou originates in Khowar, but is now used in several Afghan and Pakistani languages including Urdu, Shina, Pashto, and Kashmiri.
 In addition to the name Barmanou, there are a few local variant names.

 The proposed range of the Barmanou covers the Chitral and Karakoram Ranges, between the Pamirs and the Himalayas.
 This places the Barmanou between the ranges of two more famous cryptids, the Almas of Central Asia and the Yeti of the Himalayas.

 The Barmanou allegedly possesses both human and apelike characteristics, and has a reputation for abducting women and attempting to mate with them.
 It is also reported to wear animal skins upon its back and head.
-The Barmanou appears in the folklore of the Northern Regions of Pakistan, and depending on where the stories come from, it is described as an ape or a wild man.
+The Barmanou appears in the folklore of the northern regions of Pakistan, and depending on where the stories come from, it is described as an ape or a wild man.